Final Bag Alignment

 Colour Graduation & Multicolour Logos

 As highlighted in our comprehensive study of printer capacity, if you want to capture gradient effects in your artwork, please refer to our article on how standard gradients or colours DO NOT translate to print output.
+For increased accuracy, we encourage the use of halftones instead and have some examples and instructions on how to use this technique in another blog post.

 Note for In-House Designers: